-These 5-ingredient peanut butter banana cookies are naturally sweet, chewy, nutty, and healthy enough to enjoy anytime.
-Not to mention, ridiculously easy to make!
-They're a tasty afternoon snack or post-workout treat and a great way to use up those spotty bananas!
-Ready in 30 minutes.
+These peanut butter banana cookies are naturally sweet, chewy, nutty, and healthy enough to enjoy anytime!
+They make a great afternoon snack or post-workout treat and are a great way to use up overripe bananas.
+Vegan, gluten-free, and only 5 ingredients and 30 minutes to make a batch!

 Why You'll Love Them